Diabetes is a condition characterized by raised blood levels of glucose or “blood sugar”.

 - Inability to produce Insulin (Type 1 Diabetes):

-Affects 5-15% of diagnosed Diabetics.
 The pancreas does not produce any Insulin and glucose is therefore not absorbed by cells and accumulates in the blood.
-This condition is prevalent in younger people (usually below the age of 40) and cannot be prevented.

 - Reduced production of Insulin or tissue resistance to Insulin (Type 2 Diabetes):

-Affects 85-95% of diagnosed Diabetics.
+Makes up 90% of diabetic cases.
 The pancreas produces less Insulin than needed or the cells become resistant to the actions of Insulin.
-This commonly affects older people (40+), but can occur in younger people as well.

 Being overweight has been strongly linked to the development of type 2 Diabetics.
 Pregnancy can cause raised blood sugar levels in certain individuals, which may revert to normal after delivery.